chrismckelt/chrismckelt.github.io/_posts/posts/2018-08-03-charge-id-deploying-to-a-ml-net-model-to-azure-part-6.md

 category: posts
 title: "Charge Id - Deploying a ML.Net Model to Azure"
 date: "2018-08-03"
-tags: dotnet
+tags: dotnet data-science
 ---

-In the [previous post](/blog/?p=668) we built a machine learning model using [ML.Net](http://dot.net/ml), in this post we will deploy the model to an Azure app and allow it to be used via a HTTP API
+In the previous post we built a machine learning model using [ML.Net](http://dot.net/ml), in this post we will deploy the model to an Azure app and allow it to be used via a HTTP API

 Using the output model in zip format ‘vita-model-1.zip’ we can include this in our web application as an embedded resource or simply include the file for deployment.